bketelsen/getfleek.dev/src/pages/docs/installation.md

 ### Install Nix

-We love the [Determinate Systems Installer](https://zero-to-nix.com/), but any `nix` installer is good. f you're on Fedora Silverblue [this script](https://github.com/dnkmmr69420/nix-installer-scripts/blob/main/installer-scripts/silverblue-nix-installer.sh) is the good stuff.
+We love the [Determinate Systems Installer](https://zero-to-nix.com/), but any `nix` installer is good.
+If you're on Fedora Silverblue, [this script](https://github.com/dnkmmr69420/nix-installer-scripts/blob/main/installer-scripts/silverblue-nix-installer.sh) is the good stuff.

 ### Enable Flakes